Nuitka/Nuitka/Developer_Manual.rst

 Milestones
 ==========

-1. Feature parity with Python, understand all the language construct and behave absolutely compatible.
+1. Feature parity with CPython, understand all the language construct and behave absolutely compatible.

-   Feature parity has been reached for Python 2.6 and 2.7, we do not target any older CPython release.
-For Python 3.2, things are still not complete.
-The Python 3.x is not currently a high priority, but eventually we will get Nuitka going there too, and some of the basic tests already pass.
-You are more than welcome to volunteer for this task.
+   Feature parity has been reached for CPython 2.6 and 2.7.
+We do not target any older CPython release.
+For CPython 3.2 it also has been reached.
+We do not target older CPython 3.1 and 3.0 releases.

    This milestone is considered reached.